mohas95/water-tools/README.md

 - Service file
 - Logging over print statements (log files)
 - json files for api
+- Turn this into a class structure for replicability/ abstraction (objectify)

 ### resolved
 - add temperature sensor for temperature compensation